KJ7PPK/BirdFeeder/README.md

-# BirdFeeder 🐦📻
+# BirdFeeder

-This APK is intended to be used as a launcher to turn cheap Android phones into RTSP stream sources, primarily for consumption by **BirdNET-Go**.

-I use <$25 Pixel phones from eBay for wildlife and bird call monitoring.
-Since I recently blocked these devices entirely from Internet access, I found my previous Termux setup to be clunky.
-My previous workflow with Termux had all devices streaming to a MediaMTX server, then BirdNET-Go pulled the audio from that.
+An Android app to turn otherwise e-waste Android devices into RTSP audio streaming devices, built for [BirdNET-Go](https://github.com/birdnet-team/birdnet-go).

-**BirdFeeder** replaces that entire chain: this single APK runs as the device launcher, creates an uncompressed PCM RTSP stream locally on the phone upon launch or boot, and cuts out the need for MediaMTX or Termux altogether.
+**BirdFeeder** is a single apk that runs as the device launcher, creates an uncompressed PCM RTSP stream locally on the phone upon launch or boot, and cuts out the need for MediaMTX or Termux altogether.

-*(Note: If you prefer using easily editable shell scripts and Termux instead of a standalone APK, check out my script-based repository: [BirdFeeder_Termux](https://github.com/KJ7PPK/BirdFeeder_Termux).)*
+*(Note: BirdFeeder was previously built on Termux and scripts.
+If you prefer that method, I've moved it here: [BirdFeeder_Termux](https://github.com/KJ7PPK/BirdFeeder_Termux)*

 ---